Skopeto/Skopeto-API/docs/api.md

 }
 ```

+**Notes:**
+- This endpoint actively collects fresh metrics from all servers concurrently using asyncio.gather
-**Note:** Returns an array of server monitoring results, each containing the full server object, current health metrics, and associated containers.
+- Returns an array of server monitoring results, each containing the full server object, current health metrics, and associated containers
+- Failed servers are logged but excluded from results (only successful collections are returned)
+- Use this endpoint to update the database with the latest metrics

 ---